 Disney Fantasy Vs. Disney Magic: Which Is the Best?

 As mentioned earlier, Disney Fantasy is the newest of the four Disney Cruise ships.
-It has a wide variety of incredible features and amenities onboard and is generally considered to be the best Disney Cruise ship.
+It has a wide variety of incredible features and amenities onboard and is generally considered the best Disney Cruise ship.
 Some, however, still say Disney Magic – Disney’s first cruise ship launched in 1998 – is the best with its recent updates and longstanding charm through the years.
 Below, I’ll describe in detail the Disney Fantasy and the Disney Magic Cruise ships.

 As the newest ship, Disney Fantasy has a lot to make up for, seeing that Disney has set high standards with each of its cruise ships.
 Launched in 2012 and considered a “baby” of the Disney Cruise ship line fleet, the Disney Fantasy lives up to Disney standards and more with its luxurious outfitting and fun activities meant for the whole family.